chilwaltanuj/technical-deep-dive/Networking .md

 **HTTPS Request Flow - Timeline Style**

-Here's how the flow can be represented in a timeline format, similar to how it appears in the Chrome Network tab.
+Here's how the flow can be represented in a timeline format.
 The timeline showcases sequential steps in HTTP request processing, including DNS resolution, connection setup, TLS handshake, and response phases.

 | Time (ms) | Action                                            | Description                                          |
 | :-------- | :------------------------------------------------ | :--------------------------------------------------- |